 |Terrestrial||Natural / Semi-natural||Scrub / shrublands||Secondary/tolerated habitat||Harmful (pest or invasive)|

 Hosts/Species AffectedTop of page

-A. vulgaris is a serious pest of diverse vegetable crops (especially Brassicaceae, lettuce, cucurbits), vegetable seedlings, arable crops (Triticaceae), ornamental plants, low-growing fruits (strawberries) and herbs within gardens in Central Europe, regularly causing severe losses.
+Arion vulgaris is a serious pest of diverse vegetable crops (especially Brassicaceae, lettuce, cucurbits), vegetable seedlings, arable crops (Triticeae), forage (helianthus), ornamental plants, low-growing fruits (strawberries) and herbs within gardens, regularly causing severe losses (Dörler et al., 2018).
 In the early stages of arable crop development (after seedling emergence or after planting), the plants are seriously defoliated or completely destroyed.
-The leaves, flowers or fruit may be damaged with feeding holes, and the potential harvest devalued.
+The leaves, flowers or fruit may be damaged with feeding holes and the potential harvest devalued.
 In Austria, serious damage to arable agriculture has been reported (Reischütz, 1984).
 In Poland, A. vulgaris was found to feed on a wide range of plants, including arable crops and commonly occurring weeds.
-Slug damage was found on 103 plant species (including wild species) and preferred crops including Brassica napus (Kozlowski and Kaluski, 2004; Kozlowski, 2005).
+Significantly, vulgaris was found to destroy far more seeds in its gut than native gastropod species (Blattmann et al., 2013).
+Slug damage was found on 103 plant species (including wild species), preferred crops including Brassica napus (Kozlowski and Kaluski, 2004; Kozlowski, 2005).

 Host Plants and Other Plants AffectedTop of page

 Growth StagesTop of page

 Copious deposits of slime and slime trails leading from damaged site indicate activity.

 Damage only within 1-5 m from the field edge, next to an area with dense, undisturbed vegetation, for example, grassland, fallow, scrub and garden.